-A guide how to add new fonts to Cricut Design Space.Read the article
+A helpful guide how to slice objects & fonts.Read the article

 How to weld in Cricut Design Space